 The general statute of limitations in Maryland is three years, as set forth in Maryland Courts and Judicial Proceedings § 5-101.
-This is the “default” statute of limitations that applies unless another limitations period is applicable.
+This is the “default” statute of limitations that applies unless another limitation period is applicable.
 Master Fin., Inc. v.
 Crowder, 409 Md.
 51, 70, 972 A.2d 864, 875 (2009).

 I’ve seen statistics that nearly a third of all legal malpractice claims arise out of personal injury lawyers blowing the statute of limitations.
 How is that?
 Some lawyers are so disorganized they just miss the statute.
 But I suspect this is the minority of cases.
 The main culprits are the most notable exceptions for Maryland personal injury lawyers of these general rules which either apply a different statute of limitations or require notice to bring a claim: